mighty-gerbils/gerbil-persist/persist.md

     Either way, this requires a lot of advanced system administration and is extremely unmodular.

-All in all, Manual Persistence makes transactional applications a nightmare to design and maintain, and require a lot of coordination between developers of notionally independent modules, database administrators, network administrators, and a host of expensive infrastructure professionals.
+All in all, Manual Persistence makes any but the simplest transactional applications a nightmare to design and maintain, and require a lot of coordination between developers of notionally independent modules, database administrators, network administrators, and a host of expensive infrastructure professionals.